cennznet/cennznet/ethy-gadget/README.md

 - Check multiple claims in a block are supported
 - Check the double spend 'bucketing' solution works
 - Only update validator set proofs on a new era, not just session key changes
+- TODO: what happens to validator set IDs on force era?
+    - easy way is to suspend bridge until next true era
 - Manage proofs in-flight on change? i.e pause proof requests for 1 session ~10 minutes ✅
 - Distinguish validator set proof change (runtime log event w Id when proof requested)(?) ✅